xueannafang/CMP_MALDI_tool/README.md

 $n_2 = n_f + n_b = n_f + n_1 + n_3 - 1$

-In terms of the newly formed HBr, it is generated every time one a new connection is constructed,
+In terms of the newly formed HBr, it is generated every time when a new connection is constructed,

 which can also be expressed by the two states of L: